Honors Program Information

 Senior Honors Thesis

 The Senior Honors Thesis is the capstone project that seniors complete after two to three years of advanced study.
-The purpose of this course (HONR 495) is to give Honors students an opportunity to research a topic of their choice, under the guidance of a committee of three senior faculty members and the Honors director.
+The purpose of this course (HONR 495) is to give Honors students an opportunity to research a topic of their choice, under the guidance of a committee of two senior faculty members and the Honors director.

 Completion of the senior Honors thesis enables Honors students to have a well-researched writing sample in their interest area and major field of study that can be submitted when making application to graduate schools, law and medical schools, and seminaries.